LoopKit/loopdocs/docs/gh-actions/gh-update.md

 ## GitHub Token

-If your GitHub Personal Access Token has not expired and you don't want to regenerate it, skip ahead to [GitHub Build Update](#github-build-update).
+If your GitHub Personal Access Token has not expired and you don't want to regenerate it, you don't need this section.

 If you want to follow the new recommendation of using a GitHub Personal Access Token that never expires, you can regenerate the new one at any time.